BeanstalkFarms/Beanstalk/CODE_REVIEW.md

 ### Our PR with this code review

-In this code review, we have included a PR with our suggested changes to `DEVELOPER.md`, and a few other files.
+In this code review, we have [included a draft PR](https://github.com/BeanstalkFarms/Beanstalk/pull/492/files) with our suggested changes to `DEVELOPER.md`, and a few other files.
 These are just suggestions so please take them as such.

 ## Appendix